Gavin Sheets Player Props: White Sox vs. Yankees

 Gavin Sheets At The Plate

-- Sheets is batting .234 with two doubles, seven home runs and 15 walks.
+- Sheets is hitting .236 with two doubles, seven home runs and 15 walks.

-- In 53.3% of his games this year (24 of 45), Sheets has picked up at least one hit, and in four of those games (8.9%) he recorded at least two.

-- Sheets has picked up an RBI in 26.7% of his games this year, with two or more RBI in 11.1% of his games.
-He has also driven in three or more runs in five contests.
+- Sheets has an RBI in 12 of 46 games this season, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.